BrennFuchS/HorseyLib/README.md

-<i>Please don't include these files with your mods! instead, link the [nexus download](https://www.nexusmods.com/mysummercar/mods/799) in required mods avoid clashes in versions</i>
+<i>Please don't include these files with your mods! instead, link the [releases page](https://github.com/Horsey4/HorseyLib/releases) in required mods avoid clashes in versions</i>

 # HorseyLib
 ### Contains all helper methods & properties